parku/docs/api/index.md

     The URL to the item can be found in the "Location"-Header.
 204 No Content - The request was successful.
-400 Bad Request - Often missing a required
-	parameter.
 401 Unauthorized - No valid API key provided.
-402 Request Failed - Parameters were valid but
-	request failed.
 404 Not Found - The requested item doesn't exist.
 422 Unprocessable Entity
 5xx Server errors - something went wrong on